Process

 A typical week, in practice

 Most engagements settle into a rhythm in the first two weeks.
-Here is what a typical week looks like once we are in the build phase.
+Here is what a typical week looks like once I am in the build phase.

 Monday

-Short async update by 11am: what we are shipping this week, what we got wrong last week, where we would like a decision from you.
+Short async update by 11am: what I am shipping this week, what I got wrong last week, where I would like a decision from you.
 You do not need to attend a meeting.
 You do need to read three paragraphs.

 Tuesday to Thursday

 Heads-down build.
 Pull requests merged daily into a staging environment you can open from your phone.
-We pair on the hard stuff.
-We unblock each other.
+When something is hard I write it down before I write it in code, so you can see the reasoning before the implementation.

 Friday

 Demo call.
 Thirty minutes, screen shared, working software.
 You poke at it.
 You break it.
-We write down what hurt.
+I write down what hurt.
 That becomes Monday's plan, and then we do it again.

 Communication

-We do not have a project manager whose job is to remind us to update Asana.
-We are the ones writing the code.
-We are also the ones writing the updates.
+There is no project manager whose job is to remind me to update Asana.
+I am the one writing the code.
+I am also the one writing the updates.
 That tends to be the part clients are most relieved by, in retrospect.

 - One decision-maker who can say yes and no.